Welcome to Flagstaff and Northern Arizona

 If you just want to kick back and relax and not do the tourist thing, you can visit quaint shops, antique emporiums and great restaurants in Historic Downtown Flagstaff.
 And since there are over 300 days of sunshine a year in Flagstaff, many outside activities are available such as golf, tennis, hiking, mountain biking to name just a few.

-AND for more ideas of what to do while in Flagstaff visit the website for the Flagstaff Visitor Center while on line or the Visitor Center itself if you are already in the area.
+For more ideas of what to do while in Flagstaff visit the Flagstaff Visitor Center website or drop in to the Flagstaff Visitor Center itself located on historic Route 66 in downtown Flagstaff.